September 11, 2025 2:42 am

 Mahallawi Water Ewers

-A collection of “Mahallawi” ewers from the city of “Mahalla al-Kubra,” ewers were used for washing before the widespread usage of water taps and were frequently adorned with bird patterns, making them an important component of the bride’s trousseau.
+A collection of “Mahallawi” ewers from the city of “Mahalla al-Kubra.”
+People used these ewers for washing before water taps were common.
+They often adorned them with bird patterns, making them an important part of a bride’s trousseau.

 Isis with wings